Prevention of Bug-Borne Illnesses

 Did you encounter a tick?

-Submit the tick to the MilTICK page for free identification and testing.
+Send the tick to MilTICK for free identification and testing.

 Other protective measures: